A new GBIP is focused on the collaboration opportunities for advanced materials companies in South Korea

 South Korea invests in materials science

-South Korea, the world’s 11th largest economy, is also investing heavily to stimulate international collaboration in this field.
+South Korea, the world’s 11th largest economy, is also investing heavily to stimulate international business collaboration in this field.
 In this exciting area, there are many real opportunities for collaboration.

 This October, 14 UK advanced materials companies will travel to South Korea on the next Global Business Innovation Programme (GBIP).
 The GBIP helps organisations to commercialise their technology by facilitating introductions to international partners interested in R&D and technology transfer collaboration opportunities or investment.